May 06, 2024

 The Ghost Rider (1967) # 1

-Title: "The Origin of the Ghost Rider"
+"The Origin of the Ghost Rider"

-Carter Slade, a school teacher on his way out west, sees a ranch being attacked by a group of indians.
-When he tries to intervene, the indians shoot him, but not before he realizes that the "indians" are actually white men in disguise.
+Carter Slade, a school teacher on his way out west, sees a ranch being attacked by a group of Indians.
+When he tries to intervene, the Indians shoot him, but not before he realizes that the "Indians" are actually white men in disguise.
 Left for dead by the marauders, a mortally wounded Slade is found by a young boy named Jamie Jacobs, the only survivor of the ranch attack.
 He manages to put Slade on his horse, and the two begin their march toward help.
 They stumble across a group of Sioux, who take the dying Slade to their medicine man, Flaming Star.
 Slade awakens, his wounds suddenly healed, and Flaming Star tells him of the prophecy delivered to him by his gods.
 He witnessed a falling meteor and was told to gather up the luminous dust left in the rock's wake and wait for the coming of a great champion, known as "He Who Rides the Night Winds".
 Flaming Star leads Slade and Jacobs to a white horse, whom Slade easily tames and gives the name Banshee.
 They leave the Sioux, and after making camp that night Slade offers to raise Jacobs himself.
 He then uses the glowing dust to fashion himself a costume and spooky identity as the Ghost Rider.

 The next day, the faux indians have gathered at the ranch of their employer, Jason Bartholomew, who wants to chase off all of the settlers who have made their way to "his land".
 He orders his men, led by his foreman Blackie Clay, to burn down the schoolhouse in nearby Bison's Bend.
 When they do so, however, the townspeople easily see through their disguises, and in return Clay kidnaps a woman named Natalie, sister to settler Ben Brooks.
 Slade and Jacobs arrive in town and are told the news, prompting Carter to ride off to find Natalie.